Leveraging MHCF resources to bring in new sources of funding for health improvement efforts in Montana.

 - Your organization must meet our general eligibility criteria.

 - The grant you wish to apply for must align with our focus areas and priorities.

 - You must demonstrate support from your organizational leadership for the activities that would be funded by the grant you wish to pursue.

 - Your organization must have the capacity to perform the proposed activities.

 - Funding used to build new, specific, and substantial partnerships with other organizations are strongly encouraged.

 For more information about this opportunity, please contact our office.

-Decisions will be based on our general selection criteria (which can be found in our 2020 Call for Proposals) and the specific requirements for this initiative.
+Decisions will be based on our selection criteria and the specific requirements for this initiative.